rasjones/Flowplayer-DevKit/flash/viralvideos/trunk/README.txt

 3.2.2
 -----
+- Added 'shareUrl' config option that can be used to override the URL to be used when sharing to social sites
+- Added 'configUrl' parameter to specify and external config file to load
 - Added prerollUrl, postrollUrl, autoPlay, autoBuffering and linkUrl params to the embed config
+- Added possibility to specify display properties for the icons (share, embed, email buttons)

 3.2.1
 -----